matt2ology/mgmt117-business-ethics-and-society/paper-01-project/team-bandi-unethical-crunch-of-employees.md

 As with all things new there growing pains to be endured and lessons to be learned; for example, the video game studio Team Bandi (pronounced: /ˈbɒndaɪ/ BON-dy) over the span of eight years, spending over a hundred million dollars in production, and in the end filed for bankruptcy after being forced to release their one game: "L.A.
 Noire".

 The most important lesson from Team Bondi's mismanagement is their unreasonable demand of developers that exacerbate the unethical behaviors in their organization and conflicts with human nature.
-This is important because it creates a toxic work-anxiety environment, imposes 80 hour weeks, and
+This is important because it creates a toxic work-anxiety environment, imposes 80 hour weeks on to their developers, and produce a product of inferior quality.